dineshRaja29/LogisticRegression/README.md

 # Contents
 - Logistic Regression on Amazon food Reviews dataset
-- L1 and L2 regularizer
+- Impact of L1 and L2 regularizer on performance
-- Pertubation Testing
+- Pertubation Testing (check for multi-collinearity)
 - Sparsity